Our Working Groups and Steering Committees work together to implement solutions to regional issues.

 The individual Working Groups, which act as the “engine rooms” for the Dialogue by developing potential strategies and projects, include the environment-themed Working Groups which focus on water and land management and air quality while separate Working Groups focus on economic and social development opportunities.

-Proposed projects are considered by Industry Working Groups and their findings and recommendations are submitted to the Joint Working Groups which include representatives from community, industry and government.
-Once the Working Groups agree upon proposed strategies and projects, their joint recommendations are submitted to the Steering Committees for advice on implementation.
+Proposed projects are considered by the Joint Working Groups which include representatives from community, industry and government.
+Once the Working Groups agree upon proposed strategies and projects, their recommendations are submitted to the Joint Advisory Steering Committee for advice and/or decision on implementation.

 Our Working Groups and Committees

 There are around 70 community and environmental groups, local government, regulators, local mine operators, government agencies, unions and business chambers that have been involved in the Upper Hunter Mining Dialogue since its establishment.

 We thank all of our regular participants for their contribution of time and expertise to this initiative and the positive impacts they have made for the Upper Hunter communities.
 Please visit our Participants page for more information about who is represented on our Joint Working Groups and Joint Advisory Steering Committee.